About Compassion Crossing

 Life brings many changes, and some of the hardest ones involve health challenges, chronic illness, and death.
 At Compassion Crossing, I believe no one should face life’s most difficult moments without compassionate support.
-I provide individuals, families, and healthcare organizations with personalized end-of-life care, illness navigation, and grief support.
-My goal is to help transform fear and worry into peace and confidence.
+I serve as your healthcare journey project manager—coordinating doctors, attending appointments, managing medications, and ensuring nothing falls through the cracks.
+My goal is to help transform fear and worry into peace and confidence while improving your quality of life and, when possible, helping extend life through proper care coordination.

 My Story